apify/crawlee/docs/api/SessionPool.md

 ## `sessionPool.retiredSessionsCount` ⇒ `number`

-Gets count of blocked sessions in the pool.
+Gets count of retired sessions in the pool.

 <a name="SessionPool+initialize"></a>